Thanks for emailing that article!

 Tom Brunner joined Glaucoma Research Foundation in 2003 after a successful 30-year career in the ophthalmic laser business.
 He helped introduce major advances in eye care including laser photocoagulation to prevent vision loss from diabetic retinopathy, laser treatment of secondary cataracts, and laser treatment for glaucoma.
 Since joining Glaucoma Research Foundation, Tom has helped to more than double revenue and focus on innovative research to understand how glaucoma steals sight and find a cure.
 He received a "Lifetime Achievement" award from the American Society for Laser Medicine and Surgery for his contributions and 25 years of service on their Board of Directors.
 Tom actively supports development of new products to help those with glaucoma and other eye diseases as an advisor or board member for startup companies in the eye care field.
 Tom graduated from Lehigh University with a degree in electrical engineering and received an MBA from the University of Delaware.

-Nancy oversees all Glaucoma Research Foundation fundraising programs and activities including major and principal giving, corporate and foundation relations, direct mail appeals, giving circles and societies, planned giving, and events including the Annual Benefit and Glaucoma 360 program.
-Nancy is a development professional with more than 15 years’ experience.
-She has worked at the University of Toronto and Community Hospital of the Monterey Peninsula, and was the Director of Development at UCLA’s Jules Stein Eye Institute.
+Nancy oversees all Glaucoma Research Foundation programs and activities including major and principal giving, corporate and foundation relations, direct mail appeals, giving circles and societies, planned giving, and events including the Annual Gala and Glaucoma 360 program.
+Nancy is a development professional with more than 20 years' experience.
+She has worked at the University of Toronto and Community Hospital of the Monterey Peninsula, and was the Director of Development at UCLA's Stein Eye Institute.
 She joined GRF in January 2012.

 Director of Communications